Revealing AI usage and content to users

 Project Overview

 Ever listened to a song and really enjoyed it?
 You go to find the artist behind it and after several minutes of confused looking, you realize the artist generates their music through AI.
 Instant delete.
-So many people have become more and more annoyed at the inclusion of AI music in their recommended and playlists and frustrated at the lack of regulation of it.
-With this, I plan to tackle three issues:

 The